HolyBlackCat/cpp-tutorials/language/02_basic/18_structures.md

 Monster d = {"Dragon"};      // .name = "Dragon", .health = 5
 Monster e = {.health = 50};  // .name = "Enemy",  .health = 50
 ```

+It is a good idea to always specify the default values for the field types that can be uninitialized (e.g. for `int`s, but it wouldn't change anything for `std::string`s).

 ## Nested structs